Director of fundraising and supporter marketing , Cancer Research UK

 Richard Taylor joined Cancer Research UK in April 1998, when it was the Imperial Cancer Research Fund.
 As executive director of fundraising and supporter marketing he leads a team of 2,000 staff across a broad portfolio of fundraising activities, including Race for Life, a regular giving programme with over one million monthly donors and a legacy pipeline worth £150m in annual income.

-Richard is also chairman of the Neuro Foundation, a small charity which aims to improve the lives of those affected by neurofibromatosis and in March 2011 was appointed as a trustee of the Institute of Fundraising.
+Richard is also chairman of the Neuro Foundation, a small charity which aims to improve the lives of those affected by neurofibromatosis and has been a trustee of the Institute of Fundraising since March 2011.

 Is this profile up-to-date?
 If not, please let us know at firstname.lastname@example.org